echopdx/coosbay/site/content/blog/“2018-bay-area-fun-festival-prefontaine-memorial-run-and-the-cruz-the-coos-coming-up-”-is-locked-2018-bay-area-fun-festival-prefontaine-memorial-run-and-the-cruz-the-coos-coming-up.md

 ---
-title: " 2018 Bay Area Fun Festival, Prefontaine Memorial Run and The Cruz the Coos Coming Up!"
+title: Are you Ready for Some Fun?
+Join Us September 21-22, 2019 for the Bay Area Fun Festival!
-date: 2018-08-01T11:07:49-07:00
+date: 2019-08-06T11:10:00-07:00
-description: The Bay Area Fun Festival is coming up September 15-16, 2018 and there is already plenty of buzz about this year's event!
-Thousands of locals and visitors from afar come to enjoy the sights, sounds and tastes of beautiful downtown Coos Bay and surrounding areas for this popular festival.
-Book your accommodations soon so your group can enjoy the fun!
+description: 'The end of summer is approaching, but that means the Bay Area Fun Festival is happening soon!
+Join us the weekend of September 21-22, 2019 for a parade, the Prefontaine Memorial Run, Cruz the Coos and so much more! '
 tags:
 - Bay Area Fun Festival
 - Beaches